DawidNowak/AI_Learning/Setup.md

 3. **Start Jupyter Lab:**

-- In the Anaconda Prompt, from within the `09_FineTuning` folder, type: `jupyter lab`
+- In the Anaconda Prompt, from within the main folder, type: `jupyter lab`

 ...and Jupyter Lab should open up in a browser.